radiodevops/iptu/week16/README.md

-# Azure VM Provisioning with IaC Tools
+# Cloud Infrastructure Provisioning with IaC Tools

-This project demonstrates how to provision Azure VMs using different Infrastructure as Code (IaC) tools (Terraform and Pulumi) and configure them using Ansible.
+This project demonstrates how to provision cloud infrastructure using different Infrastructure as Code (IaC) tools (Terraform, Pulumi, and AWS CDK) and configure them using Ansible.
+The project provisions VMs on Azure (using Terraform and Pulumi) and EC2 instances on AWS (using CDK).

 ## Prerequisites

-- Azure CLI installed and authenticated (`az login`)
+- Azure CLI installed and authenticated (`az login`) for Azure deployments
+- AWS CLI installed and configured for AWS deployments
 - Terraform (v1.0.0+)
 - Pulumi CLI and Node.js (v16+)
+- AWS CDK v2 (`npm install -g aws-cdk`) for AWS deployments
 - TypeScript (v4.9+)
 - Ansible (v2.9+)
 - SSH key pair named `ubuntu-itpu_key` in `~/.ssh/` directory